GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-best-practices/index.md

 Collect metrics on your auctions:

-* As discussed above, the number of interest group owners and interest groups bidding (both visible metrics to `scoreAd()`) have a significant effect on auction performance and are worth monitoring.
+* The number of interest group owners and interest groups bidding significantly impacts auction performance and should be monitored.
+The metrics are visible in `scoreAd()`.
 * `scoreAd()` receives `biddingDurationMsec` which indicates how long a bidder took to compute their bid.
 Though multi-core processors can execute multiple bidding scripts concurrently, this still has a significant effect on performance and is worth monitoring.
 * Bidders may have insights into their own interest groups' bidding performance, but they may not be able to compare this to other bidders.
 Comparing relative win rates and bid rejection rates for different bidders may help identify cases where bidding compute resources were wasted due to interest groups never producing viable bids or excessive bidding with unapproved creatives.